 You should only make a single change to the message while testing.
 Send the message and compare its results to the original message.

-If results are not as good as the original, go back to your original message and test a different aspect of the message.
+If the results are not as good as the original, go back to your original message and test a different aspect of the message.

-If results are better, keep the change and continue testing and optimizing over time.
+If the results are better, keep the change and continue testing and optimizing over time.
 This is known as A/B testing.

 Side note: don’t forget that you’re not just targeting current guests.
 You should also be seeking out new lookalike prospects online and targeting them in an effective manner using the data you’ve collected.
-These prospects should have a higher probability of becoming a new guest, providing a more cost-effective means of acquiring new customers.
+These prospects should have a higher probability of becoming new guests, providing a more cost-effective means of acquiring new customers.

 Of course, none of this will be as effective if you have no way to accurately measure the results of your efforts.

 You need to make sure that the solution you’re using provides detailed and comprehensive reporting features, and the ability to track testing campaigns, as well as overall and individual guest satisfaction.

 It can be tempting to use your own intuition to predict what will improve your restaurant’s customer satisfaction, but it’s vital to understand that guest perceptions, experiences, and likes/dislikes are limitless.

 Basing marketing decisions on one person’s “feelings” can be detrimental to your business.

 All of this will allow you to optimize your marketing messages based on accurate, tangible data, and strive for continuous improvement of guest engagement and satisfaction.
 If you’re not measuring your marketing campaigns and ROI at this level of detail, you will not know for sure if what you are doing is helping or hurting your business.